PaulDance/cargo-liner/README.md

           When omitted, INFO and above messages of only this crate are logged.
-When used once, WARN and above messages of only this crate are logged.
-When used twice, ERROR messages of all crates are logged.
-When used three times or more, no message will be logged, including Cargo's by passing `-q` to it and error reports are silenced.
+When used once, WARN and above messages of only this crate are logged, and `--log-level warn` is given to `cargo-binstall` when using it.
+When used twice, ERROR messages of all crates are logged, and `--log-level error` is given to `cargo-binstall` when using it.
+When used three times or more, no message will be logged, including Cargo's by passing `-q` to it and `cargo-binstall`'s by passing `--log-level off` to it, and error reports are silenced.
           This takes precedence over the environment.

       --color <WHEN>
           Control the coloring of the logging output.